Maybe you’re wondering. Maybe you’re not. Either way, I’ll tell you what it is.

 Now, when I was trading emails with this friend it was also the day before the New York City Marathon.
 And that sparked an idea…

 I now have an additional goal.
 My new goal is to train to run in that marathon in 2011.
 November.
 About a year from now.
 Not to win it.
 But to complete it.
 26.2 miles, running as much of it as I can.

 And you want to know something funny?
 I have told this to about 4 people (until this blog post) and not ONE of them laughed at me or told me I was crazy.
 Not even my 20 year old son.
 In fact, they are convinced I can pull this off.

 Me, I am not so sure yet.
 Ask me in 6 months and I’ll have a better answer for you.
 But I know I want to try this.
 And I have also decided to put a little meaning behind it.

 My plan is to run for charity in the name of my niece Lauren Savino, who passed away 2 years ago this December of colon cancer at the age of 18.
 I am calling in my “Love for Lauren” run.
 And the charity will be for Tomorrows Children Fund.
 They don’t know it yet because I have just decided this.
 They are a worthwhile organization and were there every step of the way for my sister and her family, as well as for Lauren during her battle.

+I wonder if can i go to planet fitness without a membership ?.
 So now comes the hard part…figuring this out.
 I have another friend who is into fitness and nutrition helping me with things like supplements, diet, etc. So perhaps this can really work.